C0d3-5t3w/PwnHashTool/README.md

 # PwnHashTool

-* hcxtools and hashcat are required
+* golang, hcxtools and hashcat are required

 # How to: